r0psteev/MarysDatingEngine/README.md

 ## Intro

-**PromiscuousNet** is an app that provides you a fake network graph of  people who dated with others.
+**MarysDatingEngine** is an app that provides you a fake network graph of  people who dated with others.

 It can help **Mary** answer the question `with which other girls did her new crush Peter dated with`.
 With this graph analytics engine (powered by neo4j) in her hands, Mary can see if Peter has already dated other girls in her social circle, and is just trying to add her to his list too.